Jdd2020/rumii/README.md

 4. Optional: Add a new Virtual Device from Android Studio Code to use as an Emulator.
 This will allow you to run the app from a virtual device, such as a Google Pixel!
 Once the device is added, you may go to the Command Palette in VS Code, search "Flutter: Select Device", and choose the device from there.
 It may take a moment for the device to boot (remember to power it on!).

 6. Open a new terminal, and run the "flutter run" command.
-If you are running the app without an emulator, you will be prompted to choose a web browser at this time (do so!).
+If you are running the app without an emulator, you will be prompted to choose a web browser at this time (your system browser is recommended).

 7. Rumii should boot up momentarily :)